Rapid-Application-Development-JS/itemplate/README.md

 *You can use this library with any framework with you want.*

-> New functionality is available.
-The documentation going to be updated, but now, see Tests.
+> <span style="color:red;"> New functionality is available.
+The documentation going to be updated, but now, see Tests.</span>

 ###Example
 The simplest example of use looks like this, **html**: